jju/stubbl/teams/ravenouseagles.md

 Green Cup VIII was another last-place finish in the Outlands division (though their points total would have put them in second place if they were in the Heaps).

 With the new divisions in place in GCIX there was some thought teams bashy teams like the Eagles would be at a disadvantage.
 That seemed to be somewhat the case, but fans had a blast watching [[Jantine]] mow through opposing teams.
 Their GCVII Championship meant that even being last in the Pits they weren't subject to relegation.
-Led by Jantine, they inflicted the most casualties 43 (28-12-3) en route to a last place finish in their division (after realignment this was now the Pits, feeding an intradivisional rivalry with the Spectres) but they also stole the first Iron Fist from the [Orbital Machine](orbitalmachine) in the new era.
+Led by Jantine, they inflicted the most casualties 43 (28-12-3) en route to a last place finish in their division (after realignment this was now the Pits, feeding an intradivisional rivalry with the [Spectres](darklingspectres)) but they also stole the first Iron Fist from the [Orbital Machine](orbitalmachine) in the new era.

 Outside the Pro Division the Eagles put together a wonderful GCV Memorial season with their retirees and rookies, then got it all together for an exciting final match.
-Sure this didn't mean anything but it's still fun to win.
-The Eagles actually tied with the [Irregular Cogs](irregularcogs) for Casualties inflicted (20), but they ended more careers (11-5-4) and had a better differential (14) so they won the prize.
+Sure this didn't mean anything but it's fun to win.
+The Eagles actually tied with the [Irregular Cogs](irregularcogs) for Casualties inflicted (20), but their casualty composition (11-5-4) meant they ended more careers and had a better differential (14) so they won the prize.

 The Eagles then made some huge strides and in GCX their veterans got them within a whisker of another championship and secured their second Iron Fist in a row.